aphanotus/borealis/README.md

 Reformats X and Y coordinate positions from a spreadsheet into the `tps` ("thin-plate spline") file format defined by [Rohlf (2015)](https://doi.org/10.4404/hystrix-26.1-11264).

+#### gg.scaling.plot

+Make pretty plots of the relationship between two variables, taylored for use in examinng allometric scaling relationships.

 #### ggGMMplot

 This function is designed to make pretty plots from geometric morphometric ordinations using the output of `geomorph::gm.prcomp`.